 48mm Conic Burrs

-As conic burrs have a longer grind length.
-It will require less rounds(RPM) to grind a dose of coffee.
+Conic burrs have a longer grind length.
+It will require fewer rounds(RPM) to grind a dose of coffee.

 What it effectively means is there will be less heat created and heat will be well dispersed onto its wider grind area, which preserves the integrity of the coffee tremendously.